rcl-cloud-apps/docs/installation/osticket.md

 ## Set Config File Permission

-As a security measure, you should remove the write access permission of the ost-config.php file.
+As a security measure, you should remove the write access permission of the 'ost-config.php' file.

 - In the RCL Web Apps portal, in the osTicket web app click the 'Manage' drop down, and click on 'Use Kudu to configure web app files'

-- In Kudu, in the Debug console menu, click on the PowerShell link
+- In Kudu, in the 'Debug console' menu, click on the PowerShell link

 - Navigate to the 'wwwroot' folder